jimhester/lookup/README.md

 ## Issues ##
 This package uses a number of heuristics to find function definitions.
-This means it can fail in some cases, if you find a function that is not lookup up properly, please [open an issue](https://github.com/jimhester/lookup/issues).
+This means it can fail in some cases, if you find a function that is not looked up properly, please [open an issue](https://github.com/jimhester/lookup/issues).

 ## Thanks ##